Konstantin-Ushakov/Konstantin-Ushakov/README.md

 - 👀 I’m interested in machine learn.
 - 🌱 I’m currently learning neural network, segmentation task.
 - 💞️ I’m looking to collaborate on new company.
-- 📫 How to reach me - only this mail.
+- 📫 How to reach me - ushk2010ushk@gmail.com

 <!---
 Konstantin-Ushakov/Konstantin-Ushakov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.